 The grooming gang scandal is not just a national issue; it has drawn global attention to the UK’s failure to protect its children.
 Survivors and advocates are urging international bodies to apply pressure on the UK government to take meaningful action.

-The grooming gang scandal is a dark stain on Britain’s conscience, a reminder of the cost of inaction and indifference.
+It is a dark, very dark, stain on Britain’s conscience.
+A reminder of the cost of inaction, indifference, and the fear to act.
 As public outrage grows, there is hope that sustained pressure will lead to change.
 But for survivors, the scars remain, and the fight for justice is far from over.
 This is not just a story about past failures; it is a call to ensure that such horrors are never repeated.